smarr/gil-sem-demos/blog/python-gil.md

 a GIL release and thread switch after bytecodes that may trigger behavior visible to other threads.
-This way, people would have a chance to test on a stable system that is closer to the future semantics and probably only minimally slower.
+This way, people would have a chance to test on a stable system that is closer to the future no-GIL semantics and probably only minimally slower at executing unit tests.